Presbyterian Church (U.S.A.) advocacy series lifts up Hispanic voices

 Tags: dismantling structural racism, El Redentor Presbyterian Church, matthew 25 invitation, national hispanic/latino presbyterian caucus, Office of Hispanic Latino-a Intercultural Congregational Support, our voices matter, Our Voices Matter: Advocacy Within and Outside the Church, racial equity advocacy committee, ravenswood presbyterian church, rev. carmen rosario, rev. dr. jorge a. texidor, Rev. Magdalena Garcia, Rev. Rosa Miranda

-Ministries: Racial Equity Advocacy Committee (REAC), Gender & Racial Justice, Hispanic/Latino-a Intercultural Congregational Support
+Ministries: Racial Equity Advocacy Committee (REAC), Gender, Racial and Intercultural Justice, Hispanic/Latino-a Intercultural Congregational Support